cagi23/coding-challenges-paltform/review_scorecard.md

 Basic Code Challenge with Unit Testing
-Expand All Collapse All
 The minimum passing score: 80.0

 Overall   (100.0)
-Challenge Specification Requirements   (40.0)	Weight	Response close Question 1.1.1 Have all major specification requirements been met?
+Challenge Specification Requirements   (40.0)	Weight	Response Question 1.1.1 Have all major specification requirements been met?
 The challenge itself has a set of requirements that the submission should fulfill.
 During evaluation, the reviewer must verify that all requirements are met.
 This section deals with the major requirements - requirements, which when remain unfulfilled, contribute to the challenge's failure.